 I published a book review of Dr Peter D'Adamo's, The Eat Right Diet, in 2000, from which I received a number of questions.
 I wrote a response to these questions, which first appeared in the January 2001 edition of the BEINZ newsletter, Burning Issues.
 At Dr Ray's suggestion to take the article to a wider audience, I rewrote it for publication in the July 2001 edition of Healthy Options Magazine, an extremely edifying editing experience.
 It is this "slashed and burned" version that appears here.
+A link at the bottom of this page will take you to the original, less polished version.

 To add a little context for those not familiar with the book, the basic premise is that different foods may be classed as highly beneficial, neutral or to be avoided, based on one's blood type.